By Ray Hamill — The Fortuna girls might want to play more games in Arcata this season.

 The Fortuna back line, however, was up to the task, with a disciplined performance that gave away very few chances.

-In particular, Lauren Tindell mopped up just about everything that came her way alongside Lorelei Lorang, Monceratt Bernal and Taylor Chamberlain.
+In particular, Lauren Tindall mopped up just about everything that came her way alongside Lorelei Lorang, Monceratt Bernal and Taylor Chamberlain.

-“Our two center backs (Tindell and Lorang) have come a long ways the past couple of years,” O’Neil said.
+“Our two center backs (Tindall and Lorang) have come a long ways the past couple of years,” O’Neil said.
 “They play well together.

 “(Tindell) really played a disciplined game.
 It makes a huge difference for us when she plays a disciplined game.”